shaunyuencw/IR_opinion_SE/Backend/README.md

 ### Model:
-1. Berd: Prob and semantics value
-2. SVM: Positive or Negative
-3. LSTM: Not going to use it (output same as berd)

-### Start the ElasticSearch Server
-`docker compose up -d`
+1. Berd
+2.  roBERTa
+3. SVM
+4. LSTM (not in use)

-### Misc: Elastic search supporting features:
+### Appendix: Elastic search supporting features:
 1. Basic Search Query: This searches for "Apple" in the Ticker and Name fields.
    - `GET http://localhost:8000/query/?search_term=Apple&exact_phrase=Apple Inc`
 2. Exact Phrase Search: This searches for the exact phrase "Apple Inc" in the Name field.